turingschool-examples/adopt_dont_shop/README.md

 For example, if I search for "fluff", my search would match pets with names "Fluffy", "FLUFF", and "Mr. FlUfF"
 ```

-## Approving Applications

-Pets on an application can either be accepted or rejected.
-Once all pets on an application have been marked either accepted or rejected, then the application is no longer "Pending".
-If all the pets were accepted, then the application is "Accepted".
-If one or more pets on the application is rejected, then the entire application is "Rejected".

-For this set of stories, we will be making routes that begin with '/admin'.
-This is to indicate that only a user with special privileges should be able to accept or reject pets on an application.
-Normally, we would want to make sure that a user is logged into an admin account before being able complete any of this workflow, but we will not add any log in or authorization functionality to this project.
+```

-### SQL Only
+SQL Only Story

 For this story, you should write your queries in raw sql.
-You can use the [ActiveRecord find_by_sql](https://guides.rubyonrails.org/active_record_querying.html#finding-by-sql) method to execute raw sql queries.
+You can use the ActiveRecord find_by_sql method to execute raw sql queries: https://guides.rubyonrails.org/active_record_querying.html#finding-by-sql

-```
 Admin Shelters Index

 As a visitor